textpattern/textpattern.github.io/installation/upgrading-textpattern.md

 * Copy the files `.htaccess`, `css.php`, and `index.php` (the `README.txt`, `HISTORY.txt` and `LICENSE` files are optional).
 * Copy any folders you are using, for example `rpc` and `sites`.
 You do not usually need to copy `files` and `images` unless otherwise directed because you will already have done so when installing a prior release.
 * Copy the contents of the `textpattern` folder to the server's `textpattern` folder.
-You may exclude the `setup` directory, since it is only used for first-time installations.
+You should exclude the `setup` directory, since it is only used for first-time installations.
+The [Diagnostics panel](http://docs.textpattern.io/administration/diagnostics-panel) will inform you if the `setup` directory is still available, and whether you have uploaded all files completely.

 It is important that you make sure all three `index.php`, `css.php` and `.htaccess` files transfer over.
 This shouldn't be a problem, but sometimes in the case of the `.htaccess` file it does not show up in certain FTP clients (it's usually there but just not visible).
 In the case of the `.htaccess` file or `/lib/admin_config.php`, if you had any customizations (such as `mod_rewrite` changes or custom permissions), be sure to add them back so you don't lose that functionality.
 When in doubt, compare your backed-up copy of the file against the new one.
 {: .alert-block .information}